Cyfrin/4-puppy-raffle-audit/README.md

 - Commit Hash: 22bbbb2c47f3f2b78c1b134590baf41383fd354f
 - In Scope:

 ```
 ./src/
 └── PuppyRaffle.sol
 ```

+## Compatibilities

 - Solc Version: 0.7.6
 - Chain(s) to deploy contract to: Ethereum

+# Roles

+Owner - Deployer of the protocol, has the power to change the wallet address to which fees are sent through the `changeFeeAddress` function.
+Player - Participant of the raffle, has the power to enter the raffle with the `enterRaffle` function and refund value through `refund` function.

+# Known Issues

+None